 Scottish Schools Adolescent Lifestyle and Substance Use Survey (SALSUS)

-The SALSUS datasets from 2002 on are available from the UK Data Archive.
-Entering the term “SALSUS” in the search field should bring back a list of the Scottish survey datasets available.
+The SALSUS datasets from 2002 on are available at from the UK Data Archive.
+Entering the term “SALSUS” in the search field brings back a list of the Scottish survey datasets available.
 Similar English datasets can be found by using the search term “Smoking, Drinking and Drug Use among Young People”.

 For further information and queries, please contact the SALSUS team at: firstname.lastname@example.org.